ui5-community/babel-plugin-transform-modules-ui5/README.md

-# babel-plugin-ui5 for Babel 6
+# babel-plugin-transform-modules-ui5 for Babel 6

-An UNOFFICIAL experimental Babel transformer plugin for SAP UI5.
+An unofficial experimental Babel transformer plugin for SAP UI5.

-It allows you to develop SAP UI5 applications by using the latest [ES6](http://babeljs.io/docs/learn-es2015/), including new syntax and objective oriented programming technology.
+It allows you to develop SAP UI5 applications by using the latest [ES2015](http://babeljs.io/docs/learn-es2015/), including classes and modules.

+## Other Similar Plugins

+[sergiirocks babel-plugin-transform-ui5](https://github.com/sergiirocks/babel-plugin-transform-ui5) is a great choice if you use webpack.
+It allows you to configure which import paths to convert to sap.ui.define syntax and leaves the rest as ES2015 import statements, which  allows webpack to load them in.

 ## Example